StevenBlack/vocab/vocabulary.md

 ### chasmophile
 A lover of nooks and crannies.
-Someone who likes sifting through the shelves of used-book stores, rummaging through flea markets and browsing in antique stores is probably a chasmophile.

 ### cheap-jack
-A peddler who sells cheap goods, like the people who sell underwear or tin earrings or inexpensive sunglasses at a flea market.
+A peddler who sells cheap goods.

 ### cheechako